 The Center for Family Safety and Healing works together with CD4AP to share resources and information relevant to their numerous community programs and initiatives.

-We spoke with Director of Healthy Eating and Living Programs at CD4AP, Erin Moore, to learn more about this new initiative.
+We spoke with Director of Healthy Eating and Living Programs at CD4AP, Erin West, to learn more about this new initiative.

 “We recognize nutrition as one of the most critical factors in attempting to impact one’s health.
 Increasing access to fresh, wholesome produce is one powerful way to provide this nutrition, and stretch food budgets within our food insecure community.”